 One of the best cool boxes or bags is an essential if you want to keep your food and drinks cool, fresh and protected on a camping trip.
 More than that though, they're a great investment for the summer in general – whether you're hosting a garden gathering, heading to the beach or hitting up a festival.

-There are plenty of sizes, styles and cooling methods available to suit your needs.
+There are plenty of sizes, styles and cooling methods on the market.
 First you want to decide whether a cool box or cool bag is better.
 The former will keep food protected from getting squashed, but tends to be bulkier and harder to carry (although some come with wheels and telescopic handles to make the job easier).
 The latter might be cheaper and easier to tote around, so a better option if you're walking long distances with your cooler.

 Most basic coolers use 'passive cooling', which means they're insulated to cold air in as long as possible – you'd usually pop a frozen ice pack, loose ice or gel pack in, to get it cold to start with.
 It won't keep things cool indefinitely though, so if you're on a multi-day trip, you'll need to replace the ice (campsites often have a service where you can swap your defrosted ice packs for frozen ones).